The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-When you take out a personal loan, you will likely lower your credit score in the short-term.
-This is because you are lowering the average age of your open accounts and adding to the total amount you owe — both of which impact your credit score.
+When you take out a personal loan, you will likely see your credit score drop by a few points.
+That is because you are lowering the average age of your open accounts and adding to the total amount you owe — both of which impact your credit score.
 The application itself also creates a temporary drop in your score of up to 10 points because the lender will do a hard pull of your credit.

 How credit score affects your overall financial health

 In its simplest form, a strong credit background will help you earn lower interest rates, more competitive terms and serve as a positive indicator outside of just finances.
 Credit checks and the weight that your credit score holds is an unavoidable truth in the current economy, so it is wise to work to continuously improve it.